Search for Files on Machines

 Note

-File search with YARA rules is not supported for machines running supported versions of Linux.
+File search with YARA rules is not supported for machines running supported versions of Linux on versions 23.1.148 and earlier.

 You use YARA rules to identify: